astroflash-frb/astroflash-frb.github.io/README.md

 The `template.yaml` describes all required and optional fields.

+And again, once pushed to GitHub, the new team member will appear into both the `team` section and the `index` page of the website.

 ## A more in-depth structure explanation

 (for the nerds and future maintainers)

+This website follows the same principles as [the Hugo framework](https://gohugo.io).
+However, for simplicity, I just replicated this approach via a couple of ad-doc Python scripts to the parts we are interested.

 This is a fully-static website using a Bootstrap theme.
 To simplify the standard operations (specially to make fast and easy the creation of new posts), the following contents are just stored under individual `yaml` files: